AdobeDocs/experience-manager-65.en/help/sites-administering/saml-2-0-authenticationhandler.md

 >
 >The SAML 2.0 Authentication Handler is disabled by default.
 You must set at least one of the following properties in order to enable the handler:
 >
->* The Identity Provider POST URL.
+>* The Identity Provider POST URL, or IDP URL.
 >* The Service Provider Entity ID.
 >